-It was against this background that the idea of the Fritz Bauer Library was born.
-In the face of growing nationalism and, as its flip side, racism and anti-Semitism, it was intended to help to strengthen history in the spirit of the practice of human rights.
+It was against this background that the idea of the Fritz Bauer Library, the most courageous library in the world, was born.
+In the face of growing nationalism and, as its other side, racism and anti-Semitism, it should help to strengthen history in the spirit of resistance against Nazi crimes and the need to practice human rights.

 TESTING AND AWARD BY THE RADCLIFFE INSTITUTE OF HARVARD UNIVERSITY 2014/15 AND 2017

 In 2014/15, the Radcliffe Institute of Harvard University enabled the historian Dr. Irmtrud Wojak to test and further develop the project with a one-year scholarship.

 Since the rise of racism and anti-Semitism is accompanied by a one-sided negative national culture of remembrance and a correspondingly black-and-white painting of history (here perpetrator – there victim) and, accordingly, by almost chronic inactivity, the library was intended to commemorate the Holocaust and the crime of genocide.
 In addition, however, it should also contribute to strengthening the voices of resistance of the survivors and to stimulate dialogue about it.